williamwdev/u-pick-api/README.md

 4. Install the node dependencies `npm install`
 5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
 6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`
-7. Create a mew rep on Github.
-Run git remote set-url to check current origin & Run git remote set-url origin git@github.com:williamwdev/project-name
+7. Create a new repo on Github.
+Run `git remote set-url` to check current origin & Run `git remote set-url origin git@github.com:williamwdev/project-name`
 8. Run git add . & git commit -m 'initial commit' & git push

 ## Scripts